JosChavz/web-differences/README.md

 # Web Differences
-Mainly used for testing the website after doing plugin updates.
+Mainly used for WordPress sites to test after a plugin update.
+Currently working by having a dev/staging site and production site.

 ## Installation